 1. Enter Your Plea of Not Guilty

 First, you’ll need to enter a plea of not guilty.
-This gives you the opportunity to fight the ticket in front of a judge.
+This allows you to fight the ticket in front of a judge.

 2. Request Supporting Deposition